 Below is a chart I have shown at least quarterly since 2008.
 With the exception of a brief period from mid 2009 to mid 2010, the velocity of money collapsed.
-It's still too early to conclude, but it does look like it stopped going down in 2017 and might be just slightly starting to turn up.
-If 2017 does turn out to be the bottom, this could could eventually lead to the commodity boom I see for the 2020s, especially ex energy.
+It's still too early to conclude, but it does look like it stopped going down in 2017 and might be just slightly starting to turn up as you can see on the second chart of M2V since 2008.
+If 2017 does turn out to be the bottom, this would also coincide with the bottom of the commodity cycle which I have discussed and should lead to a massive commodity boom over the coming decade, especially in the non-energy products.